Staff captain: Sweden

 Staff captain was a rank in the Swedish Army from 1750 until 1833, ranking above Lieutenant but under captain.

 A staff captain was the actual commander of one of the three companies in a foot regiment that had the field grade officers as formal commanding officers: the Colonel's Company, the Lieutenant Colonel's Company and the Major's Company.
 The corresponding rank before 1750 was kaptenlöjtnant.

 United Kingdom

 In the Royal Navy the master of the fleet was ranked as a staff captain after 1864, just below the captain, but he was not considered an executive branch officer and was not eligible for further promotion.
 Some exceptions were made to this rule, such as transfer to the executive officers list and promotion to Captain of Sir Frederick Evans upon his retirement in 1872, in recognition of his hydrographic survey work and scientific merits.

-Current use of the rank
+Civilian fleets like the Cunard Line would employ the rank of staff captain to manage passengers in cases where the ship's captain was indisposed.
+The most notable of these was James Clarke Anderson, who was killed in the Sinking of the Lusitania under Captain William Thomas Turner.

+21st century

 Finland

 A rank similar to Stabskapitän, yliluutnantti, is in use in Finnish military ranks.